Through the Looking Glass and What Walter Found There: Cultural references

 The title is a reference to Lewis Carroll's 1871 work Through the Looking Glass and What Alice Found There, better known by its shortened title Through the Looking-Glass.
 It also has many plot elements that draw on "The Navidson Record" from "House of Leaves.," a modern classic popular horror/sci-fi novel such as the use of super-8 video and a maze in a parallel universe.

 Reception

 Ratings

-"Through the Looking Glass and What Walter Found There" first aired in the United States on November 9, 2012 on Fox.
+"Through the Looking Glass and What Walter Found There" first aired in the United States on November 9, 2012, on Fox.
 An estimated 2.47 million viewers watched the episode, and earned a ratings share of 0.9 among adults aged 18 to 49, to rank fourth in its timeslot.
 The episode slightly decreased in overall viewership from the previous episode.

 Reviews

-IGN's Ramsey Isler enjoyed the installment, giving it an 8.3 out of 10.
+IGNs Ramsey Isler enjoyed the installment, giving it an 8.3 out of 10.
 He commented, "Fringe gave us a good episode that puts another important piece of the puzzle in place and brings back an old friend."
 Noel Murray of The A.V.
 Club found the episode enjoyable due to its strangeness, noting that it is a much quieter and less action-packed than previous episodes.
 He rated the episode a "B+" grade.